vtexdocs/help-center-content/docs/announcements/en/manage-your-fbaclassic-dba-orders-in-one-place.md

 author: 2p7evLfTcDrhc5qtrzbLWD
 slug: manage-your-fbaclassic-dba-orders-in-one-place
 legacySlug: manage-your-fbaclassic-dba-orders-in-one-place
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Now you can manage all your Amazon FBA Classic and DBA orders in one place.
+announcementSynopsisEN: 'Now you can manage all your Amazon FBA Classic and DBA orders in one place.'
 ---

 The [integration](https://help.vtex.com/pt/tracks/configurar-integracao-com-a-amazon) between VTEX stores and Amazon allows sellers to upload their product catalog to the marketplace to expand their sales channels.
 Now, we have expanded the integration to support Amazon's [FBA Classic (Fulfillment by Amazon)](https://venda.amazon.com.br/cresca/fba) and [DBA (Delivery by Amazon)](https://venda.amazon.com.br/cresca/dba) logistics programs.
 The new feature for [importing orders from FBA Classic or DBA](https://help.vtex.com/pt/tutorial/importacao-de-pedidos-amazon-fba-dba) allows users to view and manage orders in a single place.